What is the local offer?

 Who will be working with my child and what are their roles?

 Each child has a Key Worker who oversees your child’s learning/development.
-We have two Special Educational Needs Co-ordinators (Senco) in the Centre, Emma Butcher and Louise Robinson.
+We have two Special Educational Needs Co-ordinators (Senco) in the Centre, Lisa Dean and Louise Robinson.

 The role of the Senco is:

 - to work with families to ensure that they are closely involved in planning how best to support their child’s development and needs